Neo-vortex/PpmSharp/README.md

 # PpmSharp

-Lightweight PPM image viewer with OpenGL rendering, zoom support, and optimized image loading.
+PpmSharp is Lightweight, GPU-accelerated PPM image viewer and converter in C#, fully Native AOT compiled for single-file deployment.

-This project was built as a learning exercise to explore OpenGL programming in C#.
-While production image viewers might use rendering engines like Skia (via SkiaSharp), this implementation uses raw OpenGL to understand the fundamentals of GPU-accelerated graphics, shader programming, and efficient texture handling.
+This project was built as a learning exercise to explore OpenGL programming in C# and the ppm image format.
+While production image viewers might use rendering engines like Skia (via SkiaSharp in c#), this implementation uses raw OpenGL to understand the fundamentals of GPU-accelerated graphics, shader programming, and efficient texture handling.
 The performance comparison with Skia-based implementations would be interesting to explore!

 ## Features